hightail/wilson-api/concepts/wilson/core.md

 ## component

 Declare a new component onto the wilson app module.
-This method is simply a wrapper for declaring a "component-style" directive onto angularjs.
+This method is a wrapper for declaring a "component-style" directive onto angularjs.
 Wilson components are intended to have isolateScope and and explicit controller (which is ensured by wilson upon declaration).